nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 ## nf-core modules

 The Nextflow DSL2 syntax allows the modularizing of Nextflow pipelines, so workflows, subworkflows and modules can be defined and imported into a pipeline.
-This allows sharing pipeline processes (modules) among nf-core pipelines.
+This allows for the sharing of pipeline processes (modules, and also routine subworkflows) among nf-core pipelines.

 Shared modules are stored in the [nf-core/modules](https://github.com/nf-core/modules) repository.
 Modules on this repository are as atomic as possible, in general calling each one tool only.